Tuesday 8 January 2008

 It has that!
 Despite air condition and mobile phones, it feels like we have been transported to another era.

 Looking up, I spot a dahabiya.
-I expect it has more mod-cons than the one pictured in my book.
-The old photo of the inside of a dahabiyah in 1879 looks irresistibly romantic.
-To hire one, Lloyd’s recommended securing the services of a respectable dragoman, “charging him with the responsibility of providing everything needed, such as a cook, a man servant, and an assistant to wash and clean the travelers’ apartments”.
+I expect this one has more mod-cons than the one pictured in my book.
+The old photo of the inside of a dahabiyah in 1879 looks irresistibly romantic, though.
+To hire one, Lloyd’s recommended securing the services of a respectable dragoman,

 Boating the Nile today

 Back in the present – 129 years later – Agatha has joined me on deck.
 I’ve never spoken with her.
 Gnarled with arthritis, she has white hair, white clothes, white shoes, white handbag.
 Only in my mind do I call her Agatha.
 Seems appropriate.
 The Nile continues to be fertile grounds for the imagination.
-Impudently, I stare as she gazes at the meandering river.
+Impudently, I stare as she gazes at the meandering river and the occasional rusty boat floating past.
 What’s her story, I wonder?
 I know she’s German and she looks 85 – 90.
-I picture her as a young girl during the war, with high wavy hair, a dress, shoes and socks.
-Her features indicate she must have been very pretty.
+I picture her as a young girl during the war, with high wavy hair, in a dress.
+Her features indicate she must have been a pretty young lass.

 Ida is next on deck.
 She’s a sprightly 80-something Dane who has visited Egypt more than 40 times.
 Normally, she travels with a friend.
 But this friend has decided to limit her travels to once a year and that simply will not do!
 Recently, Ida hired a car and drove through all of Egypt by herself.
 She is fiercely independent and really cool.
 My kids adore her!